First, let’s discuss what an open concept home is. (in case you’ve never heard of that term.)

 I say, was because it is very different now.

-I have several photos of my place when it was empty so that you can see more clearly the changes.
+Now, I’m sharing with you several photos of my place when it was empty back in 2012, so that you can see more clearly the changes.

 When you walk into the apartment, you enter a cozy vestibule (where the realtor is standing) which is one of my favorite parts.
 To the right as you walk in, is the kitchen and straight ahead is the living room.

-Just past the kitchen which you can see the sliver of yellow-green is another favorite part; a small winding hallway with a lovely arch and corbels.
-EVERY apartment in the building has at least one of these arched doorways.
+Just past the kitchen which you can see the sliver of yellow-green is more of my favorite part, connecting the welcoming entry.
+I adore this small winding hallway with a lovely arch and corbels.
+EVERY apartment in the building has at least one of these arched doorways with decorative corbels.

 Walking through the little winding hall, we come to a closet that I use as a utility closet.